minhquangvo1109/UniversalVariable/README.md

 		currency: "GBP",

 		// {Number}
-		// A valid number with the total amount the order including tax per item,
+		// A valid number with the total amount the order,
 		// but not including shipping or discounts
 		subtotal: 123.00,

+		// {Boolean}
+		// A boolean true or false to indicate whether subtotal includes tax
+		subtotal_include_tax: true,

 		// {Number}
 		// A valid number with the total amount of tax included in the order